cmugpi/cmugpi.github.io/index.md

 - Location: __WEH 6423__, with some exceptions as marked
 - Time: __Saturdays from 3:00 p.m. to 4:00 p.m.__

-### Useful Command Starter Pack (9/5)
+### [Command Booster Pack][command-booster-pack] (9/5)

 So you've completed the first PuzzlePack, but you're still pretty lost regarding what this "terminal" thing is.
-To get you a little more familiar with the command line environment, we'll introduce you to some helpful tips that make using the command line more enjoyable, and then dive into some examples of commands that help out a lot when you're at the command line.
+To get you a little more familiar with the command line environment, we'll introduce you to some helpful tips that make using the command line more enjoyable, and then dive into some examples of commands that help out a lot when you're at the command line as well as some that are just plain cool.

 Be sure to bring a laptop!